 The Romney is suited to high rainfall and heavy soils, and has the highest resistance to footrot of any breed in New Zealand.
 It grows a heavy fleece used in carpets, furnishings and knitting yarns.
 The Romney was the single most popular breed in New Zealand through the 20th century.
-It currently makes up about 68% of the national flock – over 25 million sheep.
+It made up 68% of the national flock in the early 2000s.

 In 1929, F. W. Dry began researching inherited traits of wool at Massey College.
 He found that some Romney sheep were genetically disposed to produce a heavily medullated (hairy) fleece, useful in carpets.
 The Drysdale, which became a commercial breed in the 1960s, grows the coarsest wool of any sheep in New Zealand, and because the fleece grows so quickly it is usually shorn twice a year.
 It is also used for meat.
-Numbers stand at 600,000.
+Numbers stood at 600,000 in the early 2000s.

 Farmers found that Romneys struggled in the steep hill country of the North Island.
 Geoffrey Peren experimented with crossing the hardy Cheviot over the Romney, and developed the Perendale, which was registered as a separate breed in 1960.
 The Perendale is naturally more fertile than the Romney.
 It is hardier and a better forager, and needs less shepherding.
 It is now a popular dual-purpose sheep in the North Island, and in colder and wetter parts of the South Island.
 In the early 2000s there were 3–4 million Perendales in New Zealand.

 The Coopworth was bred from a cross between the Romney and the Border Leicester by Ian Coop of Lincoln College in the 1960s.
 The Border Leicester added fertility and mothering ability to the mix.
 The breed has replaced the Romney on wetter lowlands and easy hill country because of its improved productivity.
-The national Coopworth flock is around 7 million.
+The national Coopworth flock was around 7 million in the early 2000s.

 By the beginning of the 20th century, New Zealand’s sheep-farming industry was geared up to produce meat for the British market and wool for the worsted trade centred around Bradford, England.